Sasanka-29/UART/README.md

-# UART Examples — MSP430 ↔ PC
+# UART Examples — MSP430 ↔ Python

 This repository contains simple UART examples that demonstrate two-way serial communication between a PC (Python) and an MSP430 microcontroller.
 The examples show how to: